 - Sugar: Using a mix of granulated and brown sugar, feel free to use your preference

 - Butter: Butter makes the filling smooth and creamy, definitely use unsalted

-- Corn starch: Corn starch helps the filling to thicken and that is key to avoid soggy pies.
+- Corn starch: Corn starch helps the filling to thicken and that is key to avoiding soggy pies.
 I suggest you do not leave this out

-- Spice: You are absolutely free to use your favourite spices eg. cinnamon, cardamon, vanilla bean, pumpkin spice (recipe in here).
+- Spice: You are absolutely free to use your favorite spices eg. cinnamon sugar, cardamon, vanilla bean, or pumpkin spice.
 I decided to go with ginger and it works perfectly with apple, give it a go!